sithisakulratp/sithisakulratp.github.io/README.md

 because you first need to know what your audience needs or interested in before planning out what to say or to be presented.
-Then, once you are already in process, communicating with the audience early by showing them your drafts on what you are doing or planning to do, so you can get feedback from them early.
+Then, once you are already in process, communicating with the audience early by showing them your drafts on what you are doing or planning to do helps you to get feedback from them early.
 That way, you can fix things early in the process.
 ```